PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 4) Mark as "pending 2"

-After clicking on it, the status of the selected messages are changed for "pending 2" and a successfull message is displayed: "Update successful"
+After clicking on it, the status of the selected messages are changed for "pending 2" and a successful message is displayed: "Update successful"

 5) Delete selection